ZinWR/Simple-Calculator/README.md

 # Simple-Calculator
-Just a simple calculator to practice HTML, CSS, Javascript and DOM :) Creds: Kyle from WebDevSimplified!
+A simple calculator to practice HTML, CSS, Javascript and DOM
+- Creds: Kyle from WebDevSimplified!